rubygems/bundler-site/source/guides/git.html.md

 Now instead of checking out the remote git repository, the local override will be used.
-Similar to a path source, every time the local git repository change, changes will be automatically picked up by Bundler.
+Similar to a path source, every time the local git repository changes, the changes will be automatically picked up by Bundler.
 This means a commit in the local git repo will update the revision in the `Gemfile.lock` to the local git repo revision.
 This requires the same attention as git submodules.
 Before pushing to